Volunteers are the heart and soul of the Maritime Museum of BC.

 Volunteers are keen and motivated to be involved with the MMBC at many levels.
 Master mariners, marine experts, historians, authors, educators, librarians, scientists, administrators, economists, accountants, students, all donate their talents and expertise.

-Our Museum Society Office has positions open for volunteers to help with our ongoing weekly schedule throughout the year.
+We have positions open for volunteers to help with our ongoing weekly schedule throughout the year.

 - Both weekday and weekend positions are available